fgl27/PVModel/README.md

 - [Etc_images](https://github.com/fgl27/PVModel/tree/master/Etc_images) contains various app screen shots.
 - [scripts](https://github.com/fgl27/PVModel/tree/master/scripts) contains various script (Node, Python and Shell) this are used to generate web app and the app data.
 - [src](https://github.com/fgl27/PVModel/tree/master/src) contains the web app source files (Html, CSS, JS).
+- [TCC](https://github.com/fgl27/PVModel/tree/master/TCC) contains the TCC (Final paper) PDF file that originated this application and the latex files that generate the PDF.

 It folder that needed has its own README.md that contains more info about it.